Olivia-Yoob/Olivia-Yoob/README.md

 🎯 Building data-driven products at the intersection of business, systems, and analytics
 📊 Experience in IT audit, risk analytics, and data-driven decision support
-🎓 Incoming MS student @ CMU Heinz College (MISM-BIDA, Fall 2026)
+🎓 Incoming MS student @ Carnegie Mellon University (Master of Information System Management - Business Intelligence & Data Analytics Track, Fall 2026)
 🌏 Seoul → Pittsburgh

 ---